Jason2Brownlee/blog/content/posts/found-fiction.md

 This is followed by an affidavit.
 Very cool.

-The Last Days of Jack Sparks (letters and such): A letter from his brother.
+**The Last Days of Jack Sparks** (letters and such):

+A letter from his brother.

+> ...I am only too aware that Jack’s final book, which he originally intended to be called Jack Sparks on the Supernatural, has been controversial from the moment its release was announced.
+>
+> [...]
+>
+> While co-editing this book, Eleanor and I have corrected only small, inconsequential typos and errors, while vitally retaining the format and feel of Jack’s writing, especially in the book’s second half, when it becomes very different.
+Dividing the book into two sections was our decision.
+To her eternal credit, Eleanor supported my push to retain Jack’s written notes directed at her, which are peppered throughout his text...

+Very nice.

 And on.